2026 Home Insurance Market Stabilization: What the Latest Outlook Means for Your Rates

 What is severe convective storm risk and why does it affect my premium?

-Severe convective storms include tornadoes, hail, straight-line winds, and derechos — the type of intense but localized weather events that can strike quickly across the Midwest, Plains, and Southeast.
-These storms generated over $52 billion in insured losses in 2025 alone, making them the single costliest insurance peril in the country — even surpassing hurricanes in some years.
+Severe convective storms include tornadoes, hail, straight-line winds, and derechos, the type of intense but localized weather events that strike quickly across the Midwest, Plains, and Southeast.
+These storms have become the costliest insured peril of the 21st century, generating tens of billions in annual insured losses.
 Because these losses are difficult to predict and spread across large geographic areas, they drive up premiums even for homeowners hundreds of miles from the most-affected zones.

 What should I do if my home insurance premium jumped significantly at renewal?

-Start by calling your current insurer and asking specifically what drove the increase — sometimes errors in your home's profile, like an incorrect square footage or roof age, can be corrected.
-Then, shop at least 3–5 competing quotes before accepting the renewal.
-Look into bundling your auto and home policies, and ask about every available discount including security systems, loyalty, and claims-free history.
-If you're in a high-risk state and struggling to find affordable coverage, research your state's FAIR plan as a last resort — but understand its limitations before enrolling.
+Start by calling your current insurer and asking specifically what drove the increase.
+Sometimes errors in your home's profile, like an incorrect square footage or roof age, can be corrected.
+Then, shop at least 3 to 5 competing quotes before accepting the renewal, look into bundling your auto and home policies, and ask about every available discount including security systems, loyalty, and claims-free history.
+If you're in a high-risk state and struggling to find affordable coverage, research your state's FAIR plan as a last resort.

 Compare Home Insurance Plans in Ohio